kevinjdonohue/ReactJS-GettingStarted/readme.md

-## React.JS PluralSight Course Material
+## React.JS Getting Started

-This is a collection of simple code examples using React.JS created while taking the introductory course on React.JS from PluralSight.
+This is a repo of notes and code examples created while taking the course React.js Getting Started from PluralSight.